Transcranial Magnetic Stimulation (TMS) Therapy in Philadelphia

 - Safe, with high tolerability

-- Most common side effects from TMS are transient headache & nausea
+- Most common side effects from TMS are transient headache and nausea

 - No negative effects on cognitive function